stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 The JavaScript files have been renamed.
 Now the version number is part of the file name.

 Version 7.0 also removes several attributes and methods that have been deprecated a long time ago.

-Several additions of version 6.0 may be consider breaking changes:
-- There's a warning if you're displaying a signature (because the PDF viewer can't verify it).
-- The custom zoom dropdown menu is replaced by the standard dropdown element of the browser because of cross-browser incompatibilities.
-- The algorithm hiding the toolbar has been fixed.
-If no button is shown, it's hidden, and the PDF file uses the free screen estate.
-Previously, this algorithm wasn't 100% failsafe.
-- The locale files are now expected to be in the assets folder defined by `pdfDefaultOptions.assetsFolder`.
-If you're configured a user-defined assets folder, this may be a breaking change because previous versions ignored this setting.
-You can override the default using the new attribute
-  `localeFolderPath`.

-## Showcase and manual

-There's a showcase at <a href="https://pdfviewer.net">https://pdfviewer.net</a>.
-Check this page for live demos, source code examples, and a handbook.

 ## Bringing PDF to the Angular world

 This library provides an embeddable PDF viewer component.
 It's different from other approaches like [ng2-pdf-viewer](https://vadimdez.github.io/ng2-pdf-viewer/) in that it shows the full suite of UI widgets.
 In other words, it strongly resembles the PDF viewer of your browser: